 The "User" list is where you can send questions and comments about configuration, setup, usage and other "user" types of questions.
 The focus of the user list should be one "how" to do something with the framework we have today.
 The focus of the dev list is how we want to do something with a future version of the framework.

 The "Developer" (or "Dev") list is where you can send questions and comments about the actual software source code and general "development" types of questions.
 Questions about the "future" of Struts are best addressed to the dev list.

 Some questions may seem appropriate for posting on both the "user" and the "developer" lists.
 In this case, pick one and only one.
 Do not cross post, unless a Committer asks that the thread be moved to the other list.

 In other words, pick a mailing list and send your messages to that mailing list only.
 Do not send your messages to multiple mailing lists.
 The reason is that people may be subscribed to one list and not to the other.
 Therefore, some people will only see part of the conversation.

 If you are using Outlook or Outlook Express or Eudora, chances are that you are sending HTML email by default.
 There is usually a setting that will allow you to send "Plain Text" email.
-If you are using Microsoft products to send email, there are several bugs in the software that prevent you from turning off the sending of HTML email.

 If your email is more than about a page of text, chances are that it won't get read by very many people.
 It is much better to try to pack a lot of informative information (see above about asking smart questions) into as small of an email as possible.
 If you are replying to a previous email, it is a good idea to only quote the parts that you are replying to and to remove the unnecessary bits.
 This makes it easier for people to follow a thread as well as making the email archives easier to search and read.